Non taxable or tax exempt income is money or property you receive from various sources for which you are not required to pay income tax.

 - Assistance from disaster relief

-Despite this being an extensive list of non-taxable income types, there are some instances where non-taxable income might become taxable based on external factors.
+Despite this being an extensive list, there are some instances where non taxable income might become taxable based on external factors.
 For instance, scholarship and financial aid income, while generally not taxable, does become taxable for any amount awarded to the recipient that exceeds costs dedicated to their education.

-If you are unsure of the nuances of particular income types when it comes to filing it on your IRS forms, it’s best to seek advice from an experienced tax consultant for assistance.
+If you are unsure of the nuances of particular income types when it comes to filing it on your IRS forms, it’s best to seek advice from a local tax consultant for assistance.

 Taxes on gifts are often the responsibility of the giver, not the recipient.
 If a financial gift is given that does not relate in any way to compensation for services, it is generally not taxable income.
 However, any gift given by an employer to an employee may be taxable.
 This does not fall under the scope of tax-free income, as employers can give nonfinancial gifts of $25 or less before being required to pay taxes on the financial gift.
 Any amount higher than $25 given by an employer to an employee is no longer tax-free.
 Employees of a company can give financial gifts of any denomination to each other without paying taxes on them.